comixed/comixed/README.md

 Future work will allow for different reading lists to be presented via OPDS.
 Please stay tuned for those changes to arrive.

+## Participating

+There are two mailing lists available for getting involved in the community.

+### Users

+For users of the project. please sign up for our [user list](https://www.freelists.org/list/comixed).
+It's where general questions, comments and discussions around the application take place.

+You can also go [here](https://www.freelists.org/archive/comixed) to search the archives.

+### Developers

+For contributors to the project, please sign up for our [developer list](https://www.freelists.org/list/comixed-dev).
+It's where feature, coding and bug fix discussions take place.

+You can also go [here](https://www.freelists.org/archive/comixed-dev) to search the archives.

 ## Contributing

 When working on a feature or fixing a bug, please write and test your code against the *develop*